jennifert/archer-cms/README.md

 4) run node import.js

 ## Notes:
-Please not ethis app is still in dvelopment and NOT production ready.
+Please note this app is NOT production ready.